 Earn Free Contest Entries and Support both the Bulletins and the Blog by making all your B & H purchases here.

 More and more folks are earning multiple contest entries with their B & H purchases.
 See here for details on that.
 Eleven great categories, 34 winning and honored images, and prize pools valued in excess of $20,000.
 Click here to visit the competition home page.

 Below is a list of the gear used to create the images in today’s blog post.
 Thanks a stack to all who have used the Shopper’s Guide links to purchase their gear as a thank you for all the free information that we bring you on the Blog and in the Bulletins.
 Before you purchase anything be sure to check out the advice in our Shopper’s Guide.

 Sigma 150-500mm f/5-6.3 DG OS HSM APO Autofocus Lens for Nikon.
-I’ve seen the great images that Robert has created with this lens on his laptop at full resolution….
+I’ve seen the great images that the author has created with this lens on his laptop at full resolution….
 This lens is also available in Canon mount.
 See item next.

 Sigma 150-500mm f/5-6.3 DG OS HSM APO Autofocus Lens for Canon.
-This is the Canon version of one of Robert’s favorite Sigma lenses.
+This is the Canon version of this Sigma lens.

 Nikon D700.
 At the time of publication, this was the author’s favorite camera body.
 Most everything in the guide still applies to new versions of both Nikon professional and pr-sumer digital camera bodies.